Meadow Ladybird Rhyzobius litura

 Antennae Shape

-The shape and length of the antennae are distinctive and a very useful way to rule out look-alike beetle species.
+The shape and length of the antennae are distinctive and a very useful way to rule out look-alike beetle species (Epaulet Ladybird has similar antennae).

 The clubbed antennae are slightly longer than the head width.
 There is usually a distinct bend at the half way point.
 This combined with the antennae thinness and the fact that they are often held to the side gives them a resemblance to a wire coat hanger.